piqnt/stage.js/docs/pages/setup.md

 // Mount and start a new app
 let app = Stage.mount();

-// Create and preload a texture atlas
+// Create a texture atlas, call with await to ensure it's loaded Stage.atlas({ ... });

-Stage.atlas({ ... });
+// Preload all texture atlases, if you don't want to await each individually await Stage.preload({ ... });

 // Pause playing all applications
 Stage.pause();